 What electronic devices are NOT ALLOWED at Camp Manitou?

 Please assume that items not found on the list above are NOT ALLOWED at camp.
 This includes the use of e-readers.
-Of course, items that are capable of uploading or downloading data of any kind, or being used as telephones are prohibited at camp and use of these items will cause for confiscation and campers may be sent home for the duration of the season.
+Of course, items that are capable of uploading or downloading data of any kind or being used as telephones are prohibited at camp and use of these items will cause for confiscation and campers may be sent home for the duration of the season.

 INTERNATIONAL CAMPERS: Bedding, towels etc. will be provided for campers who are travelling from outside North America because of baggage restrictions when flying internationally.